 PUR and PVC cables and wires

 When we think of industrial production lines or stationary drives, automatic lubricating points are indispensable in any mechanically moving machine.
 Almost all applications are electronically monitored and are wired.
-In CNC milling machines, for example, litres of cutting and cooling oils flow which inevitably come into contact with the cables and wires and sometimes even submerge them for longer periods.
-The following sections find out what is important to you when using cables in oily environments.
+In CNC milling machines, for example, flowing cutting and cooling oils inevitably come into contact with the cables and wires and sometimes even submerge them for longer periods.
+The following sections describe what is important for you to know about using cables in oily environments.

 What is meant by oil resistance?